hallpaz/3dsystems20/docs/project.md.md

 We could calculate derivatives of the pixel values with respect to the forward rendering parameters.

-We could estimate object pose, calibrate camera parameters.
+We could estimate object pose, calibrate camera parameters and even optimize illumination to match a target scene.